 Members of fife and drum corps do amazing things that others will never have the opportunity to do (see below in our History).
 We visit historical places, play in unique parades and events, and become friends with other young people of all ages!

-Once our members learn the basics, they will play instruments similar to those from the Revolutionary era: the six-holed wooden fife and the rope-tension snare drum.
+Once our members learn the basics, they play instruments similar to those from the Revolutionary era: the six-holed wooden fife and the rope-tension snare drum.
 In addition, we play the rope-tension bass drum.

 We perform a wide variety of our nation's historical fife and drum music in parades, historical events, and ceremonies.
-If your child likes music, history, uniforms, and marching, this is the perfect activity!
+If your young person likes music, history, uniforms, and marching, this is the perfect activity!